Rendydinar/UNKRISWINA-INFORMERS/src/pages/posts/001-first-post.md

 Welcome to Code Blog, I hope you enjoy our content, Welcome to Code Blog, I hope you enjoy our content.Welcome to Code Blog, I hope you enjoy our content, Welcome to Code Blog, I hope you enjoy our content.Welcome to Code Blog, I hope you enjoy our content, Welcome to Code Blog, I hope you enjoy our content.Welcome to Code Blog, I hope you enjoy our content, Welcome to Code Blog, I hope you enjoy our content.Welcome to Code Blog, I hope you enjoy our content, Welcome to Code Blog, I hope you enjoy our content.

-<script defer type="text/javascript" src="https://firebasestorage.googleapis.com/v0/b/unkriswina-informers.appspot.com/o/assets%2Fjs%2Ffirst-post.js?alt=media&token=b31c13c0-0790-48fd-855d-ce87cd0a5092"> </script>
+<script async defer type="text/javascript" src="https://firebasestorage.googleapis.com/v0/b/unkriswina-informers.appspot.com/o/assets%2Fjs%2Ffirst-post.js?alt=media&token=b31c13c0-0790-48fd-855d-ce87cd0a5092"> </script>